xavidop/dialogflow-cx-cli/docs/docs/entitytypes/create.md

 You can find the create command usage down the `cxcli entity-type create` command.
 You can read the documentation about this command [here](/cmd/cxcli_entity-type_create).

-The `--entities` is a list of the entities with its synonyms, comma separated.
+The `--entities` is a list of the entities with their synonyms, comma separated.
 This parameter has the following format:
 ```
 entity1@synonym1|synonym2,entity2@synonym1|synonym2
 ```